aridoza/foundational-java/garbage-collection/README.md

 *After this lesson, you will be able to:*

-- Differentiate between the heap and the stack.
 - Describe what the garbage collector is and how it works.
 - Specify the heap size when you launch a program.
+- Differentiate between the heap and stack.
 - Resolve an OutofMemory Error.

 ## LESSON GUIDE